fangyiwen/YiwenFang-Book/README.md

 * Create new directory structure by splitting the current source code into three directories.
 Note: 1) Delete right curly bracket in Page 378; 2) "rules", "error", "always", and "ignorePackages" should be in double quotes.
 * Create basic server rendering by creating an HTML on the server side via `ReactDOMServer.renderToString()`.
+* Create Webpack for the server by compiling files under the src directory for inclusion in the server side.

 ---